aquasecurity/.github/CONTRIBUTING.md

 Thank you for taking an interest in contributing to Aqua's open source projects!

+## Community meetings

+Our [community meetings](https://hackmd.io/v0x8w2RoQM2N-M_UfSByRQ) are open to all, you are welcome to join us!

 ## Issues

 - Feel free to open an issue for any reason as long as you make it clear if the issue is about a bug/feature/question/comment.